RafaySystems/roadmap/README.md

 These are capabilities we are actively investigating and researching.

 ---

-# Contact
+# Longer Term Roadmap

-For additional details, customers and partners are encouraged to reach out to the Rafay Product Team at product@rafay.co.
+Customers and Partners that are interested in a longer term roadmap (i.e. 12-24 month view) are encouraged to reach out to the Rafay Product Team at product@rafay.co.